 We estimate that our initial annual market opportunity for HFrEF is \$2.9 billion, representing \$1.4 billion, or 55,000 new patients in the U.S., and \$1.5 billion, or 61,000 new patients in EU5.
-The annual market opportunity for BAROSTIM NEO is based on our indication for use and excludes patients who are clinically or psychologically unfit or who have severe comorbidities:
+The annual market opportunity for BAROSTIM NEO is based on the following HF classifications and our indication for use and excludes patients who are clinically or psychologically unfit or who have severe comorbidities:

 - NYHA Class III and II (recent history of III): The NYHA classification guidelines are the most common measure of HF severity and allow physicians to classify patients into four classes based on observed symptoms and functional limitations.
-The least severe functional status is NYHA Class I (mild) with the most advanced being NYHA Class IV (critical). - N-terminal pro-B-type natriuretic peptide ("NT-proBNP") < 1600pg/ml when stable: Patients with HF have elevated NT-proBNP levels, with those > 1600pg/ml associated with an extremely poor prognosis and low responses to treatments. - Left ventricular ejection fraction ("LVEF") ≤35%: LVEF measures the percentage of blood that is ejected from the left ventricle with each beat.
-A LVEF < 50% is considered dysfunctional and indicative of HFrEF. - Clinically fit: Our BAROSTIM NEO is not indicated for HFrEF patients with certain contraindications, including carotid atherosclerosis and ulcerative plaques, among others. - Not indicated for Cardiac Resynchronization Therapy ("CRT"): Our BAROSTIM NEO targets patients who are not indicated for CRT.
+Our BAROSTIM NEO provides symptomatic relief for patients with NYHA Class III or II (with recent history of III), or patients who generally have limits on basic daily activities but are comfortable when resting.
+We estimate this represents approximately 722,000 of the 1.3 million annual new HF patients in the U.S. - N-terminal pro-B-type natriuretic peptide ("NT-proBNP") < 1600pg/ml when stable: Patients with HF have elevated NT-proBNP levels, with those > 1600pg/ml associated with an extremely poor prognosis and low responses to treatments.
+Our BAROSTIM NEO targets patients who have NT-proBNP < 1600pg/ml which represents approximately 470,000 of the 722,000 of NYHA Class III or II (with recent history of III) annual HF patients in the U.S. - Left ventricular ejection fraction ("LVEF") ≤35%: LVEF measures the percentage of blood that is ejected from the left ventricle with each beat.
+A LVEF < 50% is considered dysfunctional and indicative of HFrEF.
+Our BAROSTIM NEO targets patients with a LVEF < 35%, which we estimate represents approximately 182,000 of the 470,000 annual HF patients with NT-proBNP < 1600pg/ml in the U.S. - Clinically fit: Our BAROSTIM NEO is not indicated for HFrEF patients with certain contraindications, including carotid atherosclerosis and ulcerative plaques, among others.
+Physicians often exclude patients who are not deemed clinically fit to undergo our BAROSTIM procedure.
+We estimate this represents approximately 94,000 of the 182,000 annual HFrEF patients with LVEF < 35% in the U.S. - Not indicated for Cardiac Resynchronization Therapy ("CRT"): Our BAROSTIM NEO targets patients who are not indicated for CRT, particularly patients with QRS < 120ms.
+We estimate this represents approximately 55,000 of the 94,000 annual HFrEF patients in the U.S. who are clinically fit.